 So far we’ve seen a number of petroglyph sites and while this one is definitely on the more crowded side because it’s so easily accessible, this massive petroglyph panel is actually pretty impressive and worth the stop.

-Made by the ancestors of the modern-day Zuni, Hopi, and Paiute tribes, the stories depicted on the rock walls are a neat piece of history to witness.
+Made by the ancestors of the modern-day Zuni, Hopi, and Paiute tribes, the stories depicted on the rock walls are an interesting piece of history to witness.

 There is a convenient boardwalk (stroller and wheelchair accessible) that follows the cliff base and leads up to the main panel.
 This makes viewing the petroglyphs effortless, but it also prevents you from getting up close and enjoying the artistic echoes of the past in piece and solitude.
 Still, it’s definitely worth checking out!

 As mentioned above, there are several orchards here that date back more than 100 years.

 These orchards comprise of a few thousand trees total including apple, pear, cherry, mulberry, plum, apricot, peach, almond and walnut, many of which are heirloom varieties.
 Planted for both subsistence and as a cash crop, they’re yet another vivid reminder of the pioneer community that once settled the land and called this place home.

 There is something unique about these orchards in Fruita.

 If you come during the right season, you’re more than welcome to walk through any open orchards marked for picking and eat as much fruit as you’d like – for FREE!
 (Ladders and hand-held fruit pickers provided.)
 We came in the spring, way too early for any picking (boo).